geekho-me/geekho.me/_posts/2025-10-30-tp-link-pg2400p-reboot-script.md

 SYSTEM.GENERAL.HW_RESET=1
 ```

-On success, the adapter will respond with and then reboot:
+On success, the adapter will respond and then reboot:

 ```
 HTTP/1.1 200 OK